FanWangEcon/R4Econ/support/dtype/README.md

 - *ts*: three dimensional tensor
 - *mn*: any larger than two dimensional array

+And a special name is

+- *gn*: stands for generic type, could be typed differently, the function will parse the parameter type and then behave accordingly.

 ### Other Structures

 - *pl*: plot or figure object